Starjammers: The Rise and Fall of the Shi'ar Empire

 The Starjammers figured significantly in the Uncanny X-Men story arc "The Rise and Fall of the Shi'ar Empire", a 12-issue story arc following on the events of X-Men: Deadly Genesis.

-Within this story arc, the long-lost third son of Corsair, Gabriel Summers, now the powerful mutant known as Vulcan, travels from Earth to Shi'ar space seeking revenge against the mad emperor D'Ken and the Shi'ar empire for the death of his mother and his own mistreatment by the Shi'ar.
-Through the course of the story, Vulcan allies himself with Deathbird to depose her brother the emperor, but later seems to side himself with D'Ken against the X-Men and the Starjammers, who seek to stop his plans for revenge.
+Within this story arc, the long-lost third son of Corsair, Gabriel Summers, now the powerful mutant known as Vulcan, travels from Earth to Shi'ar space seeking revenge against D'Ken and the Shi'ar empire for the death of his mother and his own mistreatment by the Shi'ar.
+Through the course of the story, Vulcan allies with Deathbird to depose her brother the emperor, but later seems to side himself with D'Ken against the X-Men and the Starjammers, who seek to stop his plans for revenge.
 Vulcan soon turns on and kills D'Ken, and by marrying his ally (and sister of D'Ken) Deathbird, assumes the throne of the Shi'ar empire himself.
 In the course of the finale, Corsair, Vulcan's father, is seemingly killed.
 Hepzibah is returned to Earth with the X-Men, while Havok, Polaris and Marvel Girl remain behind.
 Havok decides to assume his father's position as leader of the Starjammers.
 Polaris opts to stay with him.
-Marvel Girl remains behind as well, having developed an intimate relationship with Korvus, a Shi'ar warrior whose ancestor was once a host of the Phoenix force (like Marvel Girl); his giant sword allows him to access the force to a degree as well.
-The Starjammers' new mission is to defeat Havok's brother and return Lilandra to the throne of the Sh'iar Empire.
+Marvel Girl remains behind as well, having developed an intimate relationship with Korvus, a Shi'ar warrior whose ancestor was once a host of the Phoenix Force (like Marvel Girl); his sword allows him to access the force to a degree as well.
+The Starjammers' new mission is to defeat Havok's brother and return Lilandra to the throne of the Sh'iar empire.

 Hepzibah expresses no wish to return to the Starjammers following Corsair's death, and has decided to stay on Earth and become an X-Man.
 The Starjammers are now: Havok, Polaris, Ch'od, Marvel Girl, Raza, Korvus, Sikorsky, and Cr'reee.

 X-Men: Emperor Vulcan

 The further adventures of the Starjammers are continued in the series: X-Men: Emperor Vulcan, this miniseries (5 issues) is written by Chris Yost and pencilled by Paco Diaz.
 Havok and the Starjammers attack Shi'ar space.
 Vulcan appears with an armada to kill them, and a new alien race gets involved.
-The new race's name translates to "Death to the Shi'ar", and they destroyed the Shi'ar flagship.
-In the aftermath of the miniseries, most of the Starjammers were captured and subsequently imprisoned by Vulcan.
-Lilandra, Korvus, and Rachel Summers escaped and remain free.
+The new race's name translates to "Death to the Shi'ar", and they destroy the Shi'ar flagship.
+In the aftermath of the miniseries, most of the Starjammers are captured and subsequently imprisoned by Vulcan.
+Lilandra, Korvus, and Rachel Summers escape.

 X-Men: Kingbreaker and War of Kings

-Marvel has announced that the Starjammers will play a large role in the upcoming sequel to Emperor Vulcan called X-Men: Kingbreaker.
-They will also be seen prominently in the War of Kings storyline, which also features Vulcan, the Inhumans, Nova, and the Guardians of the Galaxy.
+The Starjammers play a large role in X-Men: Kingbreaker, a follow-up to the Emperor Vulcan storyline.
+They are seen prominently in the War of Kings storyline, which also features Vulcan, the Inhumans, Nova, and the Guardians of the Galaxy.